gpdowney/lightweightLSAT/pages/reason/flaws.md

 Even better to let them propose some solutions.
 Then, you can weed out the solutions that don't actually address the problem.

-This is also how you should approach ORGANIC Qs: find the real Problem, don't get tied to one solution, and then Eliminate Answers that are IRRELEVANT to the Problem.
+This is also how you should approach ORGANIC questions: find the real Problem, don't get tied to one solution, and then Eliminate Answers that are IRRELEVANT to the Problem.

 ## 3 Types of Problems